-3. Interest & charges are more likely to be frozen.
+3. Interest and charges are more likely to be frozen.

-4. If you have a vulnerability like depression or another health problem, most creditors have special concessionary policies to deal with your sensitively.
+4. If you have a recognised vulnerability like mental health or bereavement , most creditors have different procedures to deal with you sensitively.

-5. You can usually prevent legal enforcement, such as bailiffs (enforcement agents, attachment of earnings, deductions from benefit etc.
+5. You can usually put a hold on legal enforcement, such as bailiffs (enforcement agents, attachment of earnings, deductions from benefit etc.

-6. You're more likely to be able to defend any legal claims &/or negotiate with a court if you can evidence good conduct dealing with your debts.
+6. You are more likely to be able to defend any legal claims and/or negotiate with a court if you can prove good conduct dealing with your debts.

-7. Your creditors will stop bothering you so much when you tell them what's going on.
+7. Your creditors will stop bothering you so much when you tell them what is going on.

-8. You'll be able to gather important information about your debts to help you choose the most suitable debt solution.
+8. You will be able to gather important information about your debts to help you choose the most suitable debt solution.

-9. Your creditors will stop making requests for unaffordable repayments.
+9. Your creditors will usually stop making requests for unaffordable repayments.

-10. You'll be taking control of the situation which will give you greater peace of mind.
+10. You will be taking control of the situation which will give you greater peace of mind.